 I want an overview of my software assets, and I want it now!

-As you may have read in the interview with Dennis Montanje (Managing Director Softline Solutions Benelux) there are many reasons for an organisation to start with Software Asset Management.
+As you may have read in the interview with Dennis Montanje (Managing Director Softline Solutions Northern Europe) there are many reasons for an organisation to start with Software Asset Management.
 Let me share with you the train of thought of an undisclosed customer who struggles with this topic.

 Organisation X consists of 1000 workplaces, mainly fat clients.
 From previous snapshots it has become clear to them that there are many applications such as Visio, Project and Visual Studio installed without having licenses.
 An expensive matter …